olegchistoprudov0210-ctrl/learning-quantum/README.md

 **Physical meaning:**
 This shows how the CNOT gate relocates quantum information from one state to another based on the control qubit.

+- ### 03_qutip_matplotlip.ipynb
+**Description:**
+My first encounter with the qutip library and adding real physics to the graph.
+Before, there were photographs; now it's a film strip, where you can use the graph to see what happens to the qubit over time.
+Next, adding friction and noise.